nerdyrodent/YourChoice/README.md

 ## Screenshots

-You _should_ get some "metrics" from the LLM.
+You can get some "metrics" from the LLM.
 These can actually be useful when given to OTHER framework-context LLMs to help them "compare states".
+They _should_ appear automatically (such as in high uncertainty turns), or you can simply ask for them.

 ![Metrics](screenshots/Metrics.png)